dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

 Snap to
    Current Frame
-      Snaps the tranformed selection to the Playhead.
+      Snaps the transformed selection to the Playhead.
    Hold Offset
-      Snaps the tranformed selection to the :ref:`Hold Offset <sequencer-duration-hard>`.
+      Snaps the transformed selection to the :ref:`Hold Offset <sequencer-duration-hard>`.

 .. _bpy.types.SequencerToolSettings.snap_ignore_muted:
 .. _bpy.types.SequencerToolSettings.snap_ignore_sound: